QuantStack/quantstack.github.io/src/components/fundable/descriptions/ParquetNullOptimizations.md

 Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
-Together with Apache Arrow for in-memory data, it has become for the *de facto* standard for efficient columnar analytics.
+Together with Apache Arrow for in-memory data, it has become the *de facto* standard for efficient columnar analytics.

 While Parquet and Arrow are most often used together, they have incompatible physical representations of data with optional values: data where some values can be